Contents

 In Mac OS, I think it would just be easier to open GTKWave from the desktop (rather than figuring out how to do it from a command line), and use its File menu to navigate to virtualagc-schematics/Schematics/testVerilog/module.fst.

-You'll see something like the following.
-(Actually, there are a few interactive steps to set the viewing timescale, select the specific signals to view, and the order in which the signals should appear, but if you've been motivated enough to get this far, I think you can figure those bits out for yourself!
-But you can look at GTKwave's online documentation to see how to use the visualizer, if you cannot monkey through it yourself.)
+Aside: Actually, I won't pretend that what you see will magically resemble the screenshot.
+There will a few interactive steps within the GTKWave program's user interface to set the viewing timescale, select the specific signals to view, and the order in which the signals should appear, but I don't want to get sidetracked into a discussion of GTKWave's operation.
+If you've been motivated enough to get this far, I think you can figure those bits out for yourself!
+But you can look at GTKwave's online documentation to see how to use the visualizer, if you cannot monkey through it yourself.
+Or you can try these steps to quickly get something reasonably viewable, even it won't look precisely like the screenshot:

 In comparison, here's a clipping out of the corresponding waveform Figure 4-121 from the contemporary theory of operation document ND-1021042: